Financial bubbles, crashes and crises

 The final academic essay will consist of three main parts.
 Drafts of the two first parts should be handed in and evaluated at set dates during the semester.
 Altogether there are then three assignments:

-- Third-week-of-class assignment: Theories of financial crises
+- Second individual assignment: Theories of financial crises

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.